Planning on planting wildflowers in your garden?

-Planning a wildflower area in your garden?
-In this article we discuss the best time to plant wildflowers from seed, plug plants or wildflower turf.
+In this article, we discuss the best time to plant wildflowers from seed, plug plants or wildflower turf and how fast wildflowers grow from seed.

-When growing wildflowers it’s always best to keep things simple and copy Mother Nature.
+When laying wildflower turf, sowing wildflower seed or growing wildflowers it’s always best to keep things simple and copy Mother Nature.

 - Plug plants like to be planted out in autumn or spring